 I recently came across an article that included an anecdote about a group of content marketers who don’t believe revenue is the ultimate goal of marketing.
 Beside the fact that these marketers may have been poorly hired, I wonder how many people in other organizations understand the purpose behind content marketing and what it can do to influence the revenues of an organization.

-It’s widely known that B2B customers spend the majority of their time doing their own research in the sales cycle – according to SiriusDecisions they are on their own for 70 percent of their time in the funnel before they interact with sales.
-Without useful content to inform their knowledge of the space, help solve their problems, and gently push them towards the sale, many of these individuals would never become customers.
+B2B customers spend the majority of their time doing their own research in the sales cycle – according to SiriusDecisions, they are on their own for 70 percent of their time in the funnel before they interact with sales.
+Without useful content to teach them about the solutions to their business problems and gently push them towards the sale, many of these researchers would never become customers.

-While content marketing can be complicated, with lots of variables to think about, I believe that successful content marketing boils down to five principles that inform the best content marketing content that will in turn drive revenue:
+While content marketing can be complicated, with lots of variables to think about, I believe that successful content marketing boils down to six principles that inform the best sales content and drive revenue:

-If you’re still asking for a sale in the majority of your communications, you’re not going to get it, in most instances.
+If you’re still asking for a sale in the majority of your communications, you’re (usually) not going to get it.
 No one likes to receive email after email of requests for business.
-These types of communications are a nuisance and the prospect is likely to simply unsubscribe from your emails.
+These types of communications are a nuisance, and the prospect is likely to simply unsubscribe from your emails.
 I know I would.

-One key with content marketing is that the effort can be sustained over a long period of time.
+One key with content marketing is to sustain your efforts over a long period of time.
 The longer you are communicating with your prospect, the more comfortable they are with you.
 And the more comfortable they are with you, the more likely they are to purchase from you.

 Content marketing is perhaps the hottest area of marketing today.
 And for good reason.
 With a solid strategy, it can pay big dividends.